Venkatnvs/ElectroStorm_AMUHACKS4.0/README.md

 ### Frontend:
 - **React** (with Vite) – A fast and lightweight framework for building UI.
 - **Tailwind CSS** – A utility-first CSS framework for responsive and modern styling.
-- **Zod** – A TypeScript-first schema declaration and validation library.
 - **Axios** – A promise-based HTTP client for making API requests.

 ### Backend: